Mingding Doctrine

 The Laws of Generosity and Meanness in Life

 Among us are people of different ages.
-Meanness is a disadvantage, so do not be mean.
+Meanness is a disadvantage, so do not be mean-spirited.
 But if you continue to suffer losses, then so be it.
 Everyone has their own standards for judging things; the benevolent see benevolence, and the wise see wisdom.
-Generous people are prone to suffering losses, but they look at the long term, while mean people look at immediate gains.
+Generous people are prone to taking losses, but they look at the long term, while mean-spirited people look at immediate gains.

-There is a management university in Singapore where students often spontaneously organize research projects.
+The Singapore Management University has students who often spontaneously organize research projects.
 Some misers fuss around, and no one wants them.
 Some people are not very capable but are willing to contribute money and effort, so everyone likes to include them in their projects.
 Relationships between people have value.
-I do not like taking advantage of others; I value relationships, which have greatly helped me.
+I dislike taking advantage of others; I value interpersonal relationships, which have greatly helped me.
 Money and relationships are incomparable.
 Regardless of age, one must learn to discern.
 It is not that those people suffer losses, but their "calculations" are different.
 Therefore, I encourage everyone to discern.
 That miser from our school days will certainly not live well past fifty.

 Some regions have different cultures and value systems.
-Some time ago, I ministered to a brother from a place where people are very stingy.
-This brother said that the people there are very generous and forthright, which I fully acknowledge.
+Some time ago, I ministered to a brother whose people were very stingy.
+This brother said that your people are very generous and forthright, which I readily acknowledged.

-Later, I received an older sister, a well-known traditional Chinese medicine practitioner with a high monthly salary, but she was very poor despite her age.
+Later, I received an elderly sister, a well-known traditional Chinese medicine practitioner with a high monthly salary, yet she was very poor at her age.
 I paid for her food, drink, and accommodation.
 You will find that inherent meanness is the source of poverty.
-What kind of person one is determines what kind of problems one has.
-The older one gets, the harder it is to change.
+A person's character determines their ailments, and the older one gets, the harder it is to change.

 It is More Blessed to Give Than to Receive